eunjibang/LRP-Time-Series/README.md

 ### Installation
 <img src="https://github.com/OpenXAIProject/LRP-Time-Series/blob/master/howtorun.gif"  width="800">

-1. Fork & Clone
- Fork this project to your repository and clone to your work directory.
+**1. Fork & Clone** : Fork this project to your repository and clone to your work directory.

  ``` $ git clone https://github.com/OpenXAIProject/LRP-Time-Series.git ```

-2. Download Dataset
- Go to the UCI repository site and Download the "UCI HAR Dataset"
+**2. Download Dataset** : Go to the UCI repository site and Download the "UCI HAR Dataset"

-3. Change directory
- Move the "UCI HAR Dataset" to your work directory to locate in same foler.
+**3. Change directory** : Move the "UCI HAR Dataset" to your work directory.
+It must be in the same folder as "LRP_tutorial.ipynb".

+**4. Run** : Run "LRP_tutorial.ipynb" or "LRP_tutorial.py"

 ### Requires
 + tensorflow (1.9.0)
 + numpy (1.15.0)